Jurickson Profar Preview, Player Props: Rockies vs. White Sox

 Jurickson Profar At The Plate

-- Profar is batting .241 with 24 doubles, two triples, eight home runs and 43 walks.
+- Profar is hitting .241 with 25 doubles, two triples, eight home runs and 43 walks.

-- Profar has reached base via a hit in 66 games this year (of 103 played), and had multiple hits in 25 of those games.
+- Profar has picked up a hit in 64.4% of his 104 games this season, with more than one hit in 24.0% of those games.

-- Profar has an RBI in 26 of 103 games this year, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in two contests.
+- Profar has picked up an RBI in 25.0% of his games this season, with two or more RBI in 10.6% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored a run in 42 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.